whiskyechobravo/kerkoapp/README.md

 6. Open http://localhost:8080/ in your browser and explore the bibliography.

-Keep in mind that the `dotenv.sample` and `Makefile` provide only examples on how to run the dockerized KerkoApp.
+Keep in mind that the `sample.env` and `Makefile` provide only examples on how to run the dockerized KerkoApp.
 Also, **we have not made any special effort to harden the KerkoApp image for production use**; for such use, you will have to build an image that is up to your standards.
 For full documentation on how to run Docker containers, including the port mapping and volume binding required to run containers, see the [Docker documentation][Docker_docs].